 During the year, the average high temperature in Mexico City ranges from 71.1 to 80.2 ° F (21.7 to 26.8 °C).
 And the average low temperature typically ranges from 45.3 to 56.3 ° F (7.4 to 13.2 °C).

 During the year on some days in Mexico City it can get to below 32.0 ° F (0.0 °C) for the low temperature.
-So, with the cooler temperatures in Mexico City, heating is needed by most expats living in the city.
+So, with the cooler temperatures in Mexico City, some expats require heating.

 In terms of rainfall, in Medellín there is one month out of the year with heavy rain (October), which is normally over 220 mm (nearly 9 inches) of rain.
 The average rainfall in Medellín for the entire year is about 69 inches (1,752 mm) per year.